benthomasson/ftl-mcp/PROMPTS.md

 *Created comprehensive integration tests for MCP server tools using FastMCP Client pattern.
 Added test_server_integration.py with 4 tests: test_load_inventory_with_localhost (verifies localhost loading and details), test_load_inventory_localhost_in_all_group (checks group associations), test_inventory_state_persistence (tests tool interaction flow), and test_load_inventory_file_not_found (error handling).
 Fixed bug in load_inventory function where 'all' group hosts weren't being processed - added process_group("all", value) to handle direct hosts under 'all' group.
 All 44 tests pass including the new integration tests that successfully load inventory.yml and verify localhost is present with correct ansible_connection=local configuration.*

+## 26. Add faster_than_light Dependency

+**Prompt:** "Add faster_than_light as a dependency for this project."

+*Added faster_than_light to the dependencies list in pyproject.toml.
+The package is now included alongside the existing dependencies (mcp, pydantic, anyio, fastmcp, PyYAML) and will be installed when the project is installed.*

 ---

 ## Project Evolution Summary